bharath-brs/Helloworld/README.md

-# Helloworld
+# PEARTHOUGHTS interview
-for pearthoughts interview
+created to showcase the CI/CD process using Terraform and Kubernetes